A glucose solution contains 55.8 g of glucose (C6H12O6) in 455 g ... | Channels for Pearson+

 Multiple Choice

 A glucose solution contains 55.8 g of glucose (C6H12O6) in 455 g of water.
-Determine the freezing point of the solution.
-The freezing point depression constant (Kf) for water is 1.86°C/m.
-What is the freezing point of the solution?
+Determine the boiling point of the solution.
+The boiling point elevation constant (Kb) for water is 0.512 °C/m.
+What is the boiling point of the solution?

 A